 Follow the SDK installation to get the SDK installed.

 To get the list of all available models in our catalog use the command below:

 npx warp runner model list

-To create the runner indicate which model to use and set a name for your runner.
+To create the runner, indicate which model name to use and set a runner name.